 Recipe Testers’ Reviews

-Although this pie took quite a long time to complete, it was absolutely worth the wait.
+Although this pecan brownie pie took quite a long time to complete, it was worth the wait.
 It was easy to make with little hands-on time and lots of “rests” to make the crust lovely and flaky.
 Combined with the barely gooey fudge and crunchy pecans, this was phenomenal.

 Easy to make, wonderful to eat.
-Will be doing this one again!
+I will be doing this one again!

 This is one super fudgy pie.
-I used a store-bought crust (the one with the fat doughboy) and picked up the directions from baking the crust.
+I used a store-bought crust (the one with the fat doughboy).

-Mmm!
-That was the first word out of my mouth after I tasted a bite of this pie.
+“Mmm!”
+That was the first word out of my mouth after I tasted a bite of this Tar Heel pie.
 It smelled delicious, so I knew it would taste good.
 Plus, it’s easy to make.

-This pie is delicious.
-My husband, who doesn’t love chocolate desserts, ate 2 (small) pieces.
+This fudge brownie pie is delicious.
+My husband, who doesn’t love chocolate desserts, ate two (small) slices.
 It’s deeply chocolatey but not overly sweet.
 I served it with lightly sweetened whipped cream.

 About David Leite